wangjiongw/FreeMan_API/README.md

 Hi!
 We are almost there!
 Data are uploading to cloud server.
 Please sign this [Form](https://forms.gle/XN3UE6ZqPYyQG76Y7) for latest updates.

 ## Dataset Structure
-After downloading datasets, file structure are organized as follows.
+After downloading datasets, files are expected to be uncompressed as following.
+You can also adjust for your convenience.
 ```
     FreeMan
         ├── 30FPS